-Small modifications of the algorithm listed in Appendix A of [Popov et al., 2021a] were used to produce models shown in Figure 5-3.
-These modifications are listed in Appendix B of [Popov et al., 2021a].
+Small modifications of the algorithm from Popov [2022b] were used to produce models shown in Figure 5-3.
+These modifications are also listed at Popov [2022b].

 More accurate optimization takes more time and requires more RAM installed.
 Both tasks, slicing and optimization, lead to the solution of the trade-off between precision and time.
 Although calculations on the mentioned laptop provide valid data.